 Sports are a big part of life in Bayamón as well.
-Visitors can root alongside the locals for the Vaqueros (Cowboys) basketball team or the Puerto Rico BFC (American soccer), which represents the island in the Caribbean Football Union.
-Bayamón also has the Honda Tennis Center, a 16-court venue approved by the USTA and Davis Cup where you can either learn to swing a racquet or be a spectator at one of the many tournaments hosted there.
+Visitors can root alongside the locals for the Vaqueros (Cowboys) basketball team or the Puerto Rico BFC (American soccer), representing the island in the Caribbean Football Union.
+Bayamón also has the Honda Tennis Center, a 16-court venue approved by the USTA and Davis Cup, where you can either learn to swing a racquet or be a spectator at one of the many tournaments hosted there.

 Where to Eat

 Bayamón offers many dining options, from a variety of food trucks and roadside kiosks to elevated dining and local cuisine.
 Restaurants like Afrika and Mampostéalo put their own spin on traditional cuisine, while Doña Ana is an iconic restaurant that highlights Puerto Rican soul food and prides itself on being “the most genuine local food” in the area.

 Check out the booming nightlife scene at places like El Nido and La Esquinita, where you can hang out and immerse yourself in the local culture.
 El Nido is a “fashion-art-bar” that resides in one of the train system’s stops and brings together the best local brands and bar concoctions.
 Meanwhile, La Esquinita – which literally means “the little corner” – is a new spot that combines food and drink stations with live music and entertainment.